pantheon-systems/documentation/source/_docs/email.md

 ### SMTP Providers & Configurations
 Customers have successfully used [SendGrid](/docs/guides/sendgrid/), Gmail, Amazon SES, Mandrill, and other externally hosted SMTP based email providers.

-Configuring mail to use port 25, 465 or 587 is strongly discouraged because they attract SPAM activities.
+Pantheon strongly encourages using ports other than `25`, `465` or `587` to send email because those ports are often blocked by service providers as an anti-spam measure.
 Here’s a list of popular email providers and the alternate ports which Pantheon recommends:

 <table class="table table-responsive table-bordered">
     <thead class="thead-inverse">